MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances-using-metric-limits/filter-report-and-cube-instances-using-metric-limits.md

 ---
-title: Filter Report and Cube Instances Using Metric Limits
+title: Filter report and cube instances using metric limits
 description: How to filter report and cube instances using metric limits.
 ---